Warpinguin/MyTermuxMustHave/README.md

 For use do

- pkg update && pkg upgrade -y
+ pkg update && pkg upgrade -y (opinionaly then y for yes and then i for instal)

  pkg install git